UUoocl/PTZ_camera_controller_js/README.md

 # PTZ_camera_controller_js
-An Electron app to control the insta360 Link Point Tilt Zoom (PTZ) camera.
+A desktop app to control the insta360 Link Point Tilt Zoom (PTZ) camera made with [Electron](https://www.electronjs.org/).
 Use a keyboard, Gamepad or the apps basic graphical user interface to control an Insta360 Link camera.

 ### [Download the latest release](https://github.com/UUoocl/PTZ_camera_controller_js/releases)